THUDM/CogDL/README.md

 We summarize the contributions of CogDL as follows:

-- **High Efficiency**: CogDL utilizes well-optimized operators to speed up training and save GPU memory of GNN models.
+- **Efficiency**: CogDL utilizes well-optimized operators to speed up training and save GPU memory of GNN models.
-- **Easy-to-Use**: CogDL provides easy-to-use APIs for running experiments with the given models and datasets using hyper-parameter search.
+- **Ease of Use**: CogDL provides easy-to-use APIs for running experiments with the given models and datasets using hyper-parameter search.
 - **Extensibility**: The design of CogDL makes it easy to apply GNN models to new scenarios based on our framework.
-- **Reproducibility**: CogDL provides reproducible leaderboards for state-of-the-art models on most of important tasks in the graph domain.

 ## ❗ News